 This course introduces students to web page and small-scale website development.
 Through hands-on laboratory experiences, students will learn the fundamental concepts needed to construct web pages that follow appropriate coding standards as well as basic design principles to present content in an attractive and organized manner.
 Topics include HTML, CSS, graphical elements, website publishing, and transfer protocols.

 The course provides entering NTID students with opportunities to develop/enhance academic skills, personal awareness, and community involvement in order to maximize their college experience.
 Students have opportunities to explore and navigate the college environment, develop/reinforce academic skills and participate in service learning opportunities.
 Students are encouraged to establish meaningful connections with faculty, staff and peers.
 The course promotes the development of plans for ongoing growth and involvement in class and in the RIT/NTID and/or broader community.
 Students must pass this course to earn an associates degree.

-Programming Fundamentals I, II: Mobile Domain
+Programming Fundamentals I: Mobile Domain

 This course will provide students with a study of the fundamental concepts, logical structures, and algorithms inherent to computer programming.
 Students will learn how to write basic object-oriented programs in a contemporary programming language with a focus on mobile application development.